piupi/savvy-coders-capstone/README.md

 ## _**Target audience**_
 People who want a visual of their eating habits and an easy way to track meals.

+&nbsp;
 ## _**Why?**_
 If you have ever tried to go on a diet you know how frustrating it can be to track your calories and even moreso keep up with it over an extended period of time.
 This app is taking something that's tedious and making it more visually appealing and easier to use.
-If you have to stop and take a picture it would make you more mindful of what you're about to eat.
+Stopping to take a picture of what you're about to eat makes you much more mindful.
 It's a visual reminder of how you use your calories.

 &nbsp;
 ***
 &nbsp;
 ## _**Outline of the content**_
 #### I wrote this a long time ago and it's no longer entirely accurate.
-I'll update it soon!
+Things have changed.
+I'll update this documentation soon I swear!!
+[In the meantime please just go look at it](https://foodjournal.netlify.com/).
 #### Camera Page
 * The user will mostly be opening the app just to quickly add another meal, so the camera is the first thing that opens.
 After a photo is taken, the number keyboard comes up and the user can type the calories.